 Next, coach Dino pairs me with a white belt high school student.
 My confidence clouds my judgment for a few moments and I fail to read all the signals.
 Big, train signals.
 After being pulled, swept and arm bared within a minute, sadistically, I start enjoying the hell out of it.
 Looks like nobody cares that I just got tapped by a 15-year-old.
 After we find ourselves in the fifty-fifty position I got surprised by a first foot lock in months with some weird leg catching and hand combinations.
 Without any excuses, this is the first time something like this has happened to me.
 This kid is some kind of a prodigy or something…

 After sparring with two white belts, who were around my weight or a bit below I asked Dino if he would spar with me.
 He gladly said yes and that was the real experience.
-So many combinations by Dino from Xyz number of guards were enough for me to arrange private training sessions with him for the next few days.
-I was interested in his De La Riva guard, combos and all the entrances into leglocks.
+So many combinations by Dino from Xyz’s number of guards were enough for me to arrange private training sessions with him for the next few days.
+I was interested in his De La Riva guard, combos, and all the entrances into leglocks.
 All I can say is that I’m impressed.
 I visited a lot of academies, but so detailed explanations in the 6 hours of private sessions that I got from Dino are hard to find.
 Not sure if I remember everything but I hope I will get to it once I’m back home.

 After BJJ, more fun and BJJ

 My next stop is Hvar (no gyms there) then Zagreb and I’m already looking for some BJJ gyms out there.
 As I can see there’s a lot of them.
 I hope I’ll have as much fun as I had in BJJ and these beautiful cities of Split and Dubrovnik.

 About the author: Matthew Polich is a Billings, Montana-based BJJ practitioner, BJJ Blue Belt, and freelance writer.
 After acquiring an MBA he works as a small business financial advisor.
 His leisure time Matthew spends on the two things he loves most: traveling and Brazilian Jiu-Jitsu.